-From 1912 until 1924, the 10-meter platform in the Olympics was called "fancy high diving," and a separate event called "plain high diving" was also contested.
+From 1912 until 1924, the 10-meter platform in the Olympics was called "fancy high diving," and a separate event called "plain high diving" was also featured.
 In plain high diving, the diver would leap from a 10-meter platform, but would not perform any tricks while in the air.
 The goal of plain high diving was to create as little splash as possible when hitting the water.

-Plain high diving was considered too boring after the 1924 Olympics, so it was replaced with the 3 meter springboard, in which divers would perform tricks in the air.
+Plain high diving was considered too boring after the 1924 Olympics, so it was replaced with the 3-meter springboard, in which divers would perform tricks in the air.
 Fancy high diving became the only 10-meter platform event in the Olympics from that point onwards.

 Starting in 2000, synchronized diving was added to the Olympic Games.
-Instead of just one person jumping from a springboard or platform, teams of two do so together, performing the same acrobatics while in the air.
+Instead of just one person jumping from a springboard or platform, teams of two do so together, performing the same synchronized acrobatics while in the air.
 The 10-meter synchronized platform is the highest synchronized dive in the Olympics for both men and women.